cdaugherty231/TE-Course-Work/module-3/03-ServerSide_APIs_Part_1/student-tutorial/dotnet/README.md

 }
 ```

-Run the application again using the "IIS Express" button.
+Run the application again using the "IIS Express" button or **Debug > Start Debugging** from the menu.
 A new browser window opens for `https://localhost:44387/api/values`.
 Notice that this is the route for the old controller.

 You can manually change the URL in the browser to `https://localhost:44387/locations`, but doing that each time you want to test is tedious.
 Luckily, there's a configuration file that contains the default URL that's launched each time you run the application.